-Today is Day 5 of sharing gluten-free muffin recipes for March Muffin Madness (MMM) and this recipe for Pumpkin Gingerbread Spice Muffins comes to us from Gena Hamshaw of The Full Helping.
+Today is Day 5 of sharing gluten-free muffin recipes for March Muffin Madness (MMM) and this recipe for gluten-free Pumpkin Gingerbread Spice Muffins comes to us from Gena Hamshaw of The Full Helping.

 Okay, technically, it’s already Day 6 because I’m a little bit behind but sometimes that happens during MMM and I will catch up.
 After I make and eat some of these muffins.
 No, I am not kidding!

 Gena says: “These pumpkin gingerbread spice muffins are a hybrid of two of my favorite things: pumpkin bread and gingerbread.
 All that goodness is baked into a muffin form!
 They’re also vegan and gluten-free!”
 (If you’re not vegan, don’t panic.
 With muffins, that simply means they are made without eggs and dairy, which is terrific for those who can’t eat either.)

 She adds: “We’ve all had pumpkin bread and pumpkin muffins before, and for the most part, these muffins are a fairly traditional spin on that recipe.
 What I love about them, though, is the addition of blackstrap molasses, which turns them into a pumpkin and gingerbread hybrid of sorts.

 It adds a beautiful, deep color, both before and after baking, and it also adds an unmistakable flavor and rich sweetness to the muffins.
 Coupled with the cinnamon and cloves, it screams all things autumn.”

 Or simply comfort food for the rest of the year when it’s not Fall, like right now, folks.

 I applaud Gena for her brilliant idea to “insert” gingerbread into pumpkin spice muffins because pumpkin spice and gingerbread are also two of my favorite things!